microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

-# Set up the Raspberry Pi to send humidity and sound data
+# Set up the Raspberry Pi with SenseHAT to send humidity and sound data

 In the [previous step](./set-up-humidity-sound.md) you set up IoT Central to receive humidity and sound data.